 RICs should aim to sponsor the best teaching methods and provide access to training resources and media which may be beyond the resources of NMHSs.
-The centres should provide refresher training for their own experts in the latest technology available and training methods in order to maintain their capability.
+The centres will need toshould provide refresher training for their own experts in the latest technology available and training methods in order to maintain their capability.